MikuX-Dev/custom-archiso/README.md

 ## Packages

-Base packages, XFCE, and extra utilities are included.
+Base packages, XFCE && AwesomeWM, and extra utilities are included.

 See ./profile/*/packages.x86_64 for the full list.

-AUR packages are built using yay and stored under ./aur_packages/

 ## Configuration